-When writing and reflecting, make sure that you focus more on the positive then the negative.
+When writing and reflecting, make sure that you focus more on the positive than the negative.
 It can be easy to allow yourself to succumb to a “woe is me” mentality when journaling and this will only make you feel worse.
-Be positive and reinforce to yourself why you are traveling and be grateful for your opportunities.
+Be positive, remind yourself why you’re traveling and be grateful for your opportunities.

 >> Find out why you should never leave home without a Moleskine

 Get out and make the most of it